riderodd/react-native-vosk/README.md

 <a href="https://raw.githubusercontent.com/riderodd/react-native-vosk/main/docs/xcode_add_files_to_folder.png" target="_blank" rel="noopener noreferer"><img src="https://raw.githubusercontent.com/riderodd/react-native-vosk/main/docs/xcode_add_files_to_folder.png" alt="XCode add files to project" width="200" /></a>

 Then navigate to your model folder.
-You can navigate to your Android assets folder as mentionned before, and chose your model here.
+You can navigate to the assets folder you may have created for android, and chose your model here.
 It will avoid to have the model copied twice in your project.
 If you don't use the Android build, you can just put the model wherever you want, and select it.
 Click on `Open`.

 <a href="https://raw.githubusercontent.com/riderodd/react-native-vosk/main/docs/xcode_chose_model_folder.png" target="_blank" rel="noopener noreferer"><img src="https://raw.githubusercontent.com/riderodd/react-native-vosk/main/docs/xcode_chose_model_folder.png" alt="XCode chose model folder" width="200" /></a>